Kalki Koechlin: Critical acclaim and streaming projects (2015–present)

 Both Mantra and A Death in the Gunj released theatrically in the first half of 2017–in the months of March and June respectively.
-Koechlin's following release, the delayed road film Jia aur Jia co-starring Richa Chaddha, focused on two strangers of the same name who embark on a road trip together.
-Directed by Howard Rosemeyer in his debut, the film was released on 27 October.
+Koechlin's following release, Howard Rosemeyer's delayed buddy road film Jia Aur Jia co-starring Richa Chadha, focused on two strangers of the same name who embark on a road trip together.
 Critics such as Sweta Kaushal of Hindustan Times and Anna M. M. Vetticad of Firstpost, singled out Koechlin's performance for praise, while negatively reviewing the film.
-Her final release of the year, Ribbon opened to positive response from critics.
-Directed by Rakhee Sandilya, the film follows the life of a couple living in Mumbai and the problems that they face with an unplanned pregnancy.
-Koechlin played Sahana, a sales executive who faces discrimination at the work place; it was variously regarded as the most mature performance of her film career by commentators.
-Chatterjee was particularly impressed by her "star turn [in] one of the meatiest roles that she has ever played on the big screen".
+Her final release of the year was the drama Ribbon alongside Sumeet Vyas.
+Directed by Rakhee Sandilya, the film told the story of a couple living in Mumbai and the problems that they face with an unplanned pregnancy.
+Koechlin portrayed a sales executive who faces discrimination at the workplace, which was regarded by critics as the most mature performance of her film career.
+Saibal Chatterjee from NDTV was particularly impressed by her "star turn in one of the meatiest roles that she has ever played on the big screen".

-Koechlin played a French immigrant in Siddharth Sinha's short film The Job.
+Koechlin played a French immigrant in Siddharth Sinha's short film The Job (2018).
 Produced by Kushal Shrivastava, the production was a psychological thriller that was meant to be a critique of the corporate sector and its treatment of employees.
-Her performance attracted praise with writers ascribing the film's appeal to her persuasive performance.
-Koechlin was awarded the Order of Arts and Letters by the French government; Alexandre Ziegler, the Ambassador of France to India formally presented the award to her on 23 June.
-In 2019, Koechlin starred alongside Ranveer Singh and Alia Bhatt in the musical drama Gully Boy.
-The film emerged as a critical and commercial success, grossing over ₹2.22 billion (US$31 million) against a production budget of ₹400 million (US$5.6 million).
+Her performance in the film received praise, with writers ascribing the film's appeal to her persuasive performance.
+Koechlin was awarded the Order of Arts and Letters by the French government, being presented the award formally by Alexandre Ziegler, the Ambassador of France to India.

+In 2019, Koechlin starred alongside Ranveer Singh, Alia Bhatt and Siddhant Chaturvedi in Akhtar's musical drama Gully Boy as a record producer who has an affair with the titular character.
+The film emerged as a critical and commercial success at the box-office, grossing ₹2.22 billion (US$31 million) worldwide, ranking as the ninth highest-grossing Hindi film of the year.
+The same year, she ventured into OTT with the Amazon Prime Video romantic drama web series Made in Heaven (2019–present), which was a dark take on the Big Fat Indian Wedding, human nature and greater social dynamics in Delhi.
+Starring alongside an ensemble cast of Sobhita Dhulipala, Arjun Mathur, Jim Sarbh, Shashank Arora and Shivani Raghuvanshi, Koechlin played the role of a woman deeply lodged in her insecurities under the guise of a confident socialite.
+The series received widespread critical acclaim upon release, with high praise directed towards Koechlin's performance.
+She reprised her role in the second season which released in 2023.
+Later that year, she starred in the second season of Netflix's neo-noir crime thriller web series Sacred Games (2018–19) as a self-styled godwoman alongside Saif Ali Khan, Nawazuddin Siddiqui, Pankaj Tripathi and Ranvir Shorey.
+The second season received mixed reviews from critics upon release, but praise was directed towards Koechlin's performance.
+She followed it up with the ZEE5 psychological horror thriller Bhram (2019–present), which opened to mixed reviews.